Fishery Rules& Fishing Information

 - Fishing is from dawn to dusk.

-- All anglers must complete a catch return (including “nils”) using our online return form at: https://llyncoronfishery.co.uk/catch-return-form/
+- Anglers are requested to complete a return on fish caught and released (including “nils”) using our online return form here.

 - Day ticket holders may leave and return as many times as they wish during the daylight hours of the given date.